sensu/sensu-docs/content/sensu-go/6.0/_index.md

 ---
 title: "Sensu Go"
 description: "Sensu is the industry-leading solution for multi-cloud observability at scale.
-The Sensu observability pipeline empowers businesses to automate their observability and monitoring workflows and gain deep visibility into their multi-cloud environments.
+The Sensu observability pipeline empowers businesses to automate observability and monitoring workflows and gain deep visibility into their multi-cloud environments.
 Built by operators and for operators, open source is at the heart of the Sensu product and company, with an active, thriving community of contributors."
 weight: -100
 menu: "sensu-go-6.0"
 version: "6.0"